-On March 9, 2017, notices regarding the availability of online proxy materials were distributed to stockholders and ESOP participants.
-The notices provide stockholders and ESOP participants with instructions on how to access the proxy materials online or request a paper or email copy, the proposals to be voted on at the Annual Meeting of Stockholders and instructions on how to vote.
+On March 6, 2018, notices regarding the availability of online proxy materials (notices) or proxy materials were distributed to stockholders and ESOP participants.
+The notices provide stockholders and ESOP participants with instructions on how to access the proxy materials online or request a paper or email copy, the proposal to be voted on at the Annual Meeting of Stockholders and instructions on how to vote.